arademaker/arademaker.github.com/_posts/2011-09-13-checking-issn-lisp.markdown

 	  (equal dv (nth 7 digits))))))
 {% endhighlight %}

 That is it!
-Comments are wellcome!
+Comments are welcome!